Andrew Cunningham, 1st Viscount Cunningham of Hyndhope: Retirement

 In January 1945 Cunningham was appointed a Knight of the Thistle and raised to the peerage as Baron Cunningham of Hyndhope, of Kirkhope in the County of Selkirk.
 He was entitled to retire at the end of the war in 1945 but he resolved to pilot the Navy through the transition to peace before retiring.
 With the election of Clement Attlee as British Prime Minister in 1945, and the implementation of his Post-war consensus, there was a large reduction in the Defence Budget.
 The extensive reorganisation was a challenge for Cunningham.
 "We very soon came to realise how much easier it was to make war than to reorganise for peace."
 Due to pressures on the budget from all three services, the Navy embarked on a reduction programme that was larger than Cunningham had envisaged.

 In October 1945, he was elected Rector of the University of Edinburgh.
 He was made Viscount Cunningham of Hyndhope, of Kirkhope in the County of Selkirk, in the 1946 New Year Honours, and appointed to the Order of Merit in June of that year.
 At the end of May 1946, after overseeing the transition through to peacetime, Cunningham retired from his post as First Sea Lord.
 Cunningham retreated to the "little house in the country", 'Palace House', at Bishop's Waltham in Hampshire, which he and Lady Cunningham had acquired before the war.
 They both had a busy retirement.
 He attended the House of Lords irregularly and occasionally lent his name to press statements about the Royal Navy, particularly those relating to Admiral Dudley North, who had been relieved of his command of Gibraltar in 1940.
 Cunningham, and several of the surviving admirals of the fleet, set about securing justice for North, and they succeeded with a partial vindication in 1957.

-He busied himself with various appointments; he was Lord High Commissioner to the General Assembly of the Church of Scotland in 1950 and 1952, and in 1953 he acted as Lord High Steward—the most recent one to date—at the coronation of Queen Elizabeth II.
+He busied himself with various appointments; he was Lord High Commissioner to the General Assembly of the Church of Scotland in 1950 and 1952, and in 1953 he acted as Lord High Steward at the coronation of Queen Elizabeth II.
 Throughout this time Cunningham and his wife entertained family and friends, including his own great nephew, Jock Slater, in their extensive gardens.
 Cunningham died in London on 12 June 1963, and was buried at sea off Portsmouth.
 There were no children from his marriage and his titles consequently became extinct on his death.

 A bust of Cunningham by Franta Belsky was unveiled in Trafalgar Square in London on 2 April 1967 by Prince Philip, Duke of Edinburgh.

 The April 2010 UK naval operation to ship British military personnel and air passengers stranded in continental Europe by the air travel disruption after the 2010 Eyjafjallajökull eruption back to the UK was named Operation Cunningham after him.